CedarGroveStudios/Portable_Air_Quality/README.md

 The PyBadge A button toggles between languages.
 To switch languages on the PyPortal, touch and hold the upper portion of the touchscreen.
 Press and hold the FunHouse top button to switch languages.

-Thank you to @effiksmusic and @DavidGlaude for the alternate language translations.
+Thank you to @effiksmusic and @DavidGlaude for alternate language translations (German, French).

 ![Image of Module](https://github.com/CedarGroveStudios/Portable_Air_Quality/blob/main/photos_and_graphics/DSC06364.JPG)